-As a result of this hard work, in two consecutive years, 2018 and 2019, the Company earned certification as an Excellent Health and Productivity Management Corporation (Large Enterprise Division) (White 500).
+As a result of this hard work, in four consecutive years from 2018 to 2021, the Company earned certification as an Excellent Health and Productivity Management Corporation (Large Enterprise Division) (White 500).

 Note: The Excellent Health and Productivity Management Corporation System honors corporations, from small-and-medium-sized to large, that practice superior health management.
 Awards are bestowed in light of companies’ initiatives to address local health issues and to implement the health-enhancing initiatives promoted by Nippon Kenko Kaigi.

 By showcasing corporations practicing superior health management, Nippon Kenko Kaigi aims to create an environment in which employees, job seekers, affiliated companies, financial institutions, and other organizations can highlight the socially valuable work of “corporations that consider employee health management from a managerial point of view and tackle it strategically.”